gcallah/work/chaps/weber.md

 ## The Critics

 So what is Wrong with Weber's thesis, for those who rejected it completely or in part?
-Given that this is a paper and not a book, no attempt will be made here to do an exhaustive survey; hopefully, however, it will be a representative one.
+As mentioned in the introduction, no attempt will be made here to do an exhaustive survey; hopefully, however, it will be an interesting one.

+### Acemoglu and Robinson

+Daron Acemoglu and James A. Robinson, in their acclaimed book *Why Nations Fail* (2012), reject Weber's theory for the following reason:

+"What about Max Weber's Protestant ethic?
+Though it may be true that predominantly Protestant countries, such as the Netherlands and England, were the first economic successes of the modern era, there is little relationship between religion and economic success.
+France, a predominantly Catholic country, quickly mimicked the economic performance of the Dutch and English in the nineteenth century, and Italy is as prosperous as any of these nations today.
+Looking farther east, you'll see that none of the economic successes of East Asia have anything to do with any form of Christian religion, so there is not much support for a special relationship between Protestantism and economic success there, either."
+(60)

+But in *PE*, Weber very explicitly states that, once the "spirit of capitalism" was *birthed* in Protestant countries (for the reasons he explains), its material success would naturally result in its spreading to non-Protestant areas: "Victorious capitalism, in any case, ever since it came to rest on a mechanical foundation, no longer needs [Protestant] asceticism as a supporting pillar" (2011: 177).

+So Weber had already offered an explanation for the facts that Acemoglu and Robinson suppose refute him.

 ### Braudel